webrtc-rs/apprtc/README.md

 signaling-issued admission tokens, explicit WebSocket registration acknowledgement, signal epochs, symmetric WebSocket offer/answer/trickle-ICE relay, reconnect grace, and survivor promotion.

 The first two V2 members use a direct P2P connection.
 When a third member joins, signaling selects a ready SFU worker with sufficient advertised capacity, waits for all three worker-side joins, commits a new signal epoch, and tells the existing browsers to create fresh SFU peer connections while their P2P connection remains active.
 The third browser joins directly in SFU mode.
 Browsers use the polite-peer perfect-negotiation path against authoritative SFU subscribe offers and republish after an offer collision.
-When an SFU room shrinks back to two members and stays there for a short dwell (`--downgrade-dwell`, default 2s), signaling automatically downgrades it to direct P2P: it break-before-make commits P2P with a new signal epoch, tears down both members' SFU legs, and tells the two browsers to close their SFU peer connections and negotiate directly again (grid → full-screen).
+When an SFU room shrinks back to at most two members and stays there for a short dwell (`--downgrade-dwell`, default 2s), signaling automatically downgrades it to direct P2P: it commits P2P with a new signal epoch, tears down the members' SFU legs, and tells the browsers to negotiate directly again.
+Each browser keeps its SFU connection on screen while the direct one negotiates, so the grid gives way to the full-screen stage only once direct media is ready.

 The Rust implementation replaces the previous unified Go Collider.
 The legacy implementation is retained only on the repository's `go` branch.